Dieser Artikel ist auch verfügbar auf: Deutsch

 Accommodation in Paris – our hotel tip

 To discover Montmartre and the rest of Paris, the neighbourhood is a perfect starting point.
 Even though Paris is expensive, Montmartre still got a couple of good and affordable Hotels in the downtown.
 We chose the ibis Hotel Paris Montmartre for our stay and can only recommend it.
-The rooms aren’t that big, but they accomodate all you need: a comfy bed, air conditioning, a TV and a bathroom.
+The rooms aren’t that big, but they accommodate all you need: a comfy bed, air conditioning, a TV and a bathroom.

 Tip: Make sure to book a room facing the graveyard (just note it as an extra request on the booking page).
 You will have a great view of Montmartre.